ipetkov/crane/docs/API.md

   - Default value: the package name listed in `Cargo.toml`
 * `pnameSuffix`: a suffix appended to `pname`
   - Default value: `""`
-* `stdenv`: a function to select the standard build environment to use for this derivation.
-For backwards compatibility a non-function value (i.e. `stdenv = pkgs.stdenv;`) will still be accepted.
-  - Default value: `p: p.stdenv`
 * `version`: the version of the derivation
   - Default value: the version listed in `Cargo.toml`